Defined MVP features for a start-up with user research

 Heatmap of the old cart showing a high number of users going back to the shopping journey

 This method helped us clearly define what the app Must have, Should have, Could have, and Won’t have at launch.
-It aligned the team around user value vs. effort, ensuring the MVP focused on core needs like a simple points redemption flow and having relevant offers—while deferring lower-priority features like gamification.
+It aligned the team around user value vs. effort.

 MUST HAVE (MVP)